 House of James Bruce, Manor house in Presnensky District, Russia

-The estate was founded in the 18th century as a residence for a British merchant and scholar who settled in Moscow.
-Soviet authorities officially protected it as a cultural monument in 1974, recognizing its historical value to the city.
+The estate was built in the 18th century as a residence for a British merchant and scholar who had settled in Moscow.
+In 1974, Soviet authorities placed it under official protection as a cultural monument.

 The community of curious travelers